Freelancing and AI: Tools and Approaches You Actually Need to Learn

 - Save the final version as a template.

-Once you are comfortable with basic AI tools, it is worth learning a little about automation.
+Once you are comfortable with basic AI tools, it is worth learning a little automation.

 This does not mean you need to become a developer.
-It just means understanding how tools can connect together and reduce repetitive manual work.
+It means understanding how tools can pass information between each other so you do not keep doing the same tiny tasks by hand.

 - Saving client form responses into a project board